-StandardizedVariants.html documents standardized variants, showing a representative glyph for each.
-It is closely tied to the data file, StandardizedVariants.txt, which defines those sequences normatively.
+Standardized Variants.html has been obsoleted as of Version 9.0 of the UCD.
+This file formerly documents ed standardized variants, showing a representative glyph for each.
+It is was closely tied to the data file, Standardized Variants.txt, which defines those sequences normatively.